 Poderi Crisci Vineyard and Restaurant

-Tucked away down along country track is Poderi Crisci an exquisite Italian inspired, family run restaurant and vineyard.
-Most notably Poderi Crisci is widely recognised as one of the finest restaurant’s on Waiheke.
+Tucked away down a long country track is Poderi Crisci an exquisite Italian inspired, family run restaurant and vineyard.
+Most notably Poderi Crisci is widely recognised as one of the finest restaurants on Waiheke.
 ‘In 2014 Poderi Crisci was the only Waiheke restaurant to receive the recognition of being a Metro Top 50 restaurant, as well as being listed in the Cuisine Good Food Guide containing the best 70 restaurants in New Zealand.’
-It is not surprising then that is draws in some famous visitors.
-We learnt that within a hour of our visit mine and my husband idol Richard Branson had dined.
+It is not surprising then that it draws in some famous visitors.
+We learnt that within an hour of our visit, mine and my husband’s idol, Richard Branson had dined.
 It really would have been the icing on the cake to have met him.

 Waiheke is spoilt for its number of glistening white sandy beaches and lush scenery, keen for some beach time, David and I head out in search of our perfect tanning spot.
 We need not have gone far, as just down the road we came to Palm Beach and Little Palm Beach.
-We’d heard that Little Palm is a nudest beach, so in true Swedish style we snuck down the snaky path towards the beach.
-Alone on the shore we turned to one another and quickly stripped off and sprinted towards the ocean.
+We’d heard that Little Palm is a nudist beach, so in true Swedish style we snuck down the snaky path towards the beach.
+Alone on the shore, we turned to one another and quickly stripped off and sprinted towards the ocean.
 A little colder than expected the waves lapping at our naked skin, the feeling of freedom was exhilarating.
-No photos of this i’m afraid, if we sprinted fast into the water, after a little crowd suddenly appearing, the sprint back to our clothes was faster.
+No photos of this I’m afraid!

-Jumping into Andy and Jenny’s spare old banger, which they had kindly leant us to tour the island, we headed to the city centre for a well needed coffee.
-Little frog cafe and store had come on good recommendation for their coffee’s and healthy food.
+Jumping into Andy and Jenny’s spare old banger, which they had kindly lent us to tour the island, we headed to the city centre for a well-needed coffee.
+Little frog cafe and store had come with a good recommendation for their coffee’s and healthy food.
 I’m a big fan of Golden Latte’s, which I opted for and it didn’t disappoint.
 The cafe is a lovely, quirky little gem, bursting full of personality and eccentricity.

 Just opposite the road is Waiheke’s famous Island gelato shack, serving freshly made artisan gelato.
-With over 70 plus flavours and weekly specials, all created from naturally sourced ingredients, there is a flavour to suit every taste.
-It would have been rude not to try some, so we dashed across the road to test some of flavours.
-The burnt caramel and coconut and coconut latte were particularly nice.
+With over 70+ flavours and weekly specials, all created from naturally sourced ingredients, there is a flavour to suit every taste.
+It would have been rude not to try some, so we dashed across the road to test some of the flavours.
+The burnt caramel and coconut and coconut latte were particularly lovely.